Louis Diaz

-Louis "Lou" Diaz (born c.
-1947) is an American former Drug Enforcement Administration (DEA) agent who was largely responsible for the arrest and conviction of New York drug kingpin Nicky Barnes.
+Louis Diaz (born Luis Diaz; February 25, 1946 – May 12, 2025) was an American Drug Enforcement Administration (DEA) agent who was largely responsible for the arrest and conviction of New York drug kingpin Nicky Barnes.
 He was also instrumental in dismantling "The Council," Barnes's drug trafficking organization.
 As an undercover agent, he also brought down members of the Medellin Cartel.
-Diaz is also an author and actor.
+Diaz was also an author and actor.